recluzegeek/automatic-enigma/Web Development/js_newer_javascript_features.md

   - Before default params, we'd to check whether a param is undefined using one-liner or whatever way suits you.
     > We can use `=` operator to assign default value to any param in the function definition
     >> **Use of undefined**: The default value is used only when the parameter is not provided or is explicitly passed as undefined.
 It won't override values like `null`, `false`, `0`, or `an empty string`.
     >>> **Position of default parameters**: Default parameters must be listed after non-default parameters.
-For example, in the function function example(a, b = 0), a is a non-default parameter, and b is a default parameter.
+For example, in the function example(a, b = 0), a is a non-default parameter, and b is a default parameter.
     >>>>
     >>>>```js
     >>>>function greet(name, greet = 'Hey there', punc = '!'){